-Located on Phuket's west coast, Kata Beach is a lovely beach, with spectacular views of the sea and a lively culture that thrives all year round.
-Between May and October, the roaring waves invite surfers and paddlers, while November to April has pleasant weather which brings out crowds to relax and sunbathe.
-This is a family-favourite beach, with its nearby shopping streets, international and local restaurants, and many swanky resorts situated a stone's throw away.
-After dark, the beach comes alive with bars, shacks and dance parties, which give off good vibes and aren't as brash as parties usually are in Phuket.
-On the whole, Kata Beach is near-perfect, possessing all the qualities of the ultimate tropical hangout.
+Located on Phuket's west coast, Kata Beach is rightfully one of the best beaches in Phuket, with spectacular views of the sea and a lively culture that thrives all year round.
+Between May and October, the roaring waves invite surfers and paddlers, while November to April has pleasant weather, which brings out crowds to relax and sunbathe.
+After dark, the beach comes alive with bars, shacks and dance parties.

 Compare quotes from upto 3 travel agents for free